2008 United States House of Representatives elections in Maryland: District 1

+Predictions

 District 2

 The district comprises parts of Harford, Baltimore, and Anne Arundel Counties, as well as small portions of the City of Baltimore, and has been represented by Democrat Dutch Ruppersberger since 2003.
 Prior to serving in Congress, Ruppersberger was Baltimore County Executive from 1994 to 2002.
 Ruppersberger serves on the House Permanent Select Committee on Intelligence, the House Committee on Appropriations, and the Democratic Steering Committee.

 The Republican candidate is Richard Matthews, a 28-year-old computer systems engineer from Orchard Beach, who is also the Anne Arundel County, Maryland organizer for the Ron Paul 2008 Presidential campaign.
 Matthews is a moderate Republican with libertarian political views on civil liberties and economic freedom.
 He opposes the Iraq War, and generally supports freedom of choice in both personal and economic matters.

+Predictions

 District 3

 The district comprises portions of Baltimore, Howard and Anne Arundel counties, as well as a significant part of the independent city of Baltimore, and has been represented by Democrat John Sarbanes since 2007.
 Sarbanes faced off against Republican candidate Thomas Harris; in this staunchly liberal district, Harris faced little chance against the popular Sarbanes.

+Predictions

 District 4

 The district comprises portions of Prince George's and Montgomery Counties, and has been represented by Democrat Al Wynn since 1993.
 Coming off a close primary against progressive advocate Donna Edwards in 2006, Wynn faced a competitive primary against her again in 2008.
 While Wynn made an effort to appear more progressive, he remains one of the most conservative members of the Congressional Black Caucus.
 This time, Edwards defeated Wynn in the primary.
 Wynn then announced he would be leaving Congress before his term's expiration in January 2009, which triggered a special election.

+Predictions

 District 5

 The district comprises all of Charles, St. Mary's, and Calvert Counties, as well as portions of Prince George's and Anne Arundel Counties.
 The seat has been represented by Democrat and House Majority Leader Steny Hoyer since 1981.
 He was challenged by Collins Bailey, a businessman and fourth-term elected member of the Charles County Board of Education.